sarahpenir/sarahpenir.github.io/_pages/reading.md

 - O Cortiço (The Slum) by Aluísio Azevedo
 - The Carrying by Ada Limón
 - If Not, Winter: Fragments of Sappho by Anne Carson
+- The Bridge on the Drina by Ivo Andric
+- I Have More Souls Than One (Poem Collection) by Fernando Pessoa

+*Short Stories and Essays*

+- Science as a Vocation by Max Weber
+- The Meaning of Beauty in Exact Natural Science by Werner Karl Heisenberg
+- The Breakthrough by Daphne Du Maurier
+- Investigations of a Dog by Franz Kafka
+- Notes on Camp by Susan Sontag
+- The Veiled Woman by Anaïs Nin
+- Linda by Anaïs Nin
+- Little Birds by Anaïs Nin
+- Behind the Prison by Nagai Kafu
+- Closet LLB by Uno Koji
+- General Kim by Ryunosuke Akutagawa